 Is It North American Made?

-The majority of manufacturers do not make their own product, but more worrying is that most of those brands import their cameras from outside of North America.
-Purchasing one of these brands might save you some money upfront; but it will cost you in the long run with a lack of parts for repairs and downtime.
-Always ask where a product is made and if they make their own parts.
-Always buy a North American made product.
+The majority of manufacturers do not make their products, but more worrying is that most of those brands import their cameras from outside of North America.
+Purchasing one of these brands might save you some money upfront, but a lack of parts for repairs and downtime will cost you in the long run.
+Always ask where a product is made and if they make their parts.
+Always buy a North American-made product.

 Where can I get the tool serviced?

-Most tradesmen work their tools hard and in the long run all tools will need to be serviced.
-Also, it goes without saying that a tool only makes money when it’s on the job so if it’s inconvenient to get repaired, or will take a while, the tool it isn’t much use to you.
-So, whatever brand of camera you choose to buy make sure you have access to a convenient repair center and also that the parts they use are 1) genuinely made by the manufacturer and 2) available on short lead time.
-The pandemic has seen lead times extend so asking where the parts come from and who makes them is really important.
+Most tradesmen work their tools hard, and all devices will need to be serviced in the long run.
+Also, an instrument only makes money when it’s on the job so if it’s inconvenient to get repaired, or will take a while, the device it isn’t much use to you.
+So, whatever brand of camera you choose to buy, ensure you have access to a convenient repair center and that the parts they use are 1) genuinely made by the manufacturer and 2) available within a short lead time.
+The pandemic has seen lead times extend, so asking where the parts come from and who makes them is essential.

 What Features and Capabilities Should My Sewer Inspection Camera Have?

 Self-leveling or Straight View camera?
-All cameras are colour these days so the only thing to decide is self leveling or non?
-Self leveling costs more but is more convenient for viewing.
-Straight view is likely more durable in the long term due to no moving parts.
+All cameras are color these days so the only thing to decide is self-leveling or non?
+Self-leveling costs more but is more convenient for viewing.
+A straight view is likely more durable in the long term due to no moving parts.
 The decision comes down to budget and personal preference.

 Recording to USB or SD Card?
-Always look for a unit that will record MPEG video to a USB stick.
-This is industry standard and allows you to record video or photos which can then be transferred to your computer to shared with customers.
+Always look for a unit that records MPEG video on a USB stick.
+This is industry standard and allows you to record video or photos, which can then be transferred to your computer to share with customers.
 See an SD card reader or AVI recording format?
 Best to avoid this brand.
 An SD card means the internal technology in the camera is old, likely obsolete, or imported from overseas.

-If you have questions about which Hathorn® inspection camera will work best for you and your business, contact 905-604-7040 or email: firstname.lastname@example.org.
+If you have questions about which Hathorn®'s inspection camera will work best for you and your business, contact 905-604-7040 or email: firstname.lastname@example.org.